arunasurya/academy/terminal.md

 - there is some metadata that tells the operating system if something is a file or a directory

 `mkdir` creates a directory
+- anything that follows a command and is separated by space is an argument
 ```
 $ mkdir test
 $ mkdir test/happy